saskasandholm/this-or-that-frame/docs/UPDATED_PROJECT_PLAN.md

 ## Changelog

+- **2025-04-02**: ✅ Fixed styling of Farcaster Auth-kit sign-in button to match application design
+- **2025-04-02**: Updated wallet integration plan with more detailed timeline and implementation steps
 - **2025-04-01**: ✅ Completed Farcaster Auth-kit integration, adding authentication, sessions, and personalized content
 - **2025-04-01**: Updated implementation priorities to focus on Wallet integration as the next immediate priority
 - **2025-03-19**: Updated project plan to deprioritize Code Splitting and Localization Support